JakhongirTurgunboev/adventofcode_2022/README.md

 # adventofcode_2022
-The solutions for Advent of code for 2022 puzzles.
+The solutions for Advent of code 2022 puzzles.